-Then began the hard slog of putting down a new patio during two heatwaves and one period of torrential rain, grading and levelling the lawn area of the garden and building a framework around the trees on a slope and adding 3 cubic metres of premium bark nuggets – all carted from the front of the house by wheelbarrow !!
+Then began the hard slog of putting down a new patio during two heatwaves and one period of torrential rain, grading and leveling the lawn area of the garden and building a framework around the trees on a slope, and adding 3 cubic meters of premium bark nuggets – all carted from the front of the house by wheelbarrow !!